rackerlabs/rs-heat-docs/cfn-templates.rst

       }
     }

+Notice that the "InstanceType" must be a valid Cloud Server flavor ("m1.small", for example, is not).
+Also, the "ImageId" property must be a valid Cloud Server image ID or image name.

 Using the CFN resources
 =======================

-It's possible to use the CFN resources in a HOT template.
-In this example, we're
+It's possible to use a CFN resource in a HOT template.
+In this example, we will create an AWS::EC2::Instance, keep track of the user_data script's progress using AWS::CloudFormation::WaitCondition and AWS::CloudFormation::WaitConditionHandle, and add the server to an AWS::ElasticLoadBalancing::LoadBalancer.

 .. code:: yaml